croffler/hugo-test/site/content/xap102tut/index.markdown

 [Big Data](./java-tutorial-part9.html)<br>
-In this part of the tutorial will introduce you to XAPâ€™s Big Data interface.
+In this part of the tutorial will introduce you to XAP's Big Data interface.
 Will show you how you can use Cassandra and other Big-Data storage systems to archive data or use them for space persistence.

 [Security](./java-tutorial-part10.html)<br>
 In this part of the tutorial we will introduce you to XAP security, where it fits in the XAP architecture, which components can be secured, and how to configure and customize the security depending on your application security requirements.
 XAP Security provides comprehensive support for securing your data and services.